 The other impact that hiking has in regard to weight loss is you lack access to large quantities of sugary rich food on longer hikes which add to the weight reduction on longer trips.

 On my five week Bibbulmun Track thru-hike in 2018 trip I learned (via my Fitbit) that I was burning on average 5793 calories per day.
-While I was unable to weigh myself until around eight days after the hike, I estimated I had lost around 15 kg all up.
+While I was unable to weigh myself until around eight days after the hike I had lost around 15 kg all up.

-All hikers will loose weight on hikes longer than a few days and the longer the trip the more you’ll lose but males in particular will tend to loss weight more rapidly.
+All hikers will loose weight on hikes longer than a few days and the longer the trip the more you’ll lose but males in particular will tend to lose weight more rapidly.

 Hiking is one of those rare activities where you want food with lots of calories